This martial law declaration caused strong criticism and led to a political crisis in Seoul.

 If the impeachment motion passes, President Yoon Suk-yeol will become the second president in South Korean history to be impeached, after Park Geun-hye.

-In a related development, according to Yonhap news agency, the Seoul Central District Court has issued arrest warrants for Cho Ji-ho, Commissioner General of the National Police Agency, and Kim Bong-sik, head of the Seoul Metropolitan Police Agency, on the grounds that they may destroy or interfere with important evidence related to the case.
+In a related development, according to Yonhap news agency, the Seoul Central District Court has issued arrest warrants for Cho Ji-ho, Commissioner General of the National Police Agency, and Kim Bong-sik, head of the Seoul Metropolitan Police Agency, on the grounds that they might destroy or interfere with important evidence related to the case.

 According to reports, Mr. Cho and Mr. Kim met with President Yoon and former Defense Minister Kim Yong-hyun at a presidential safe house, about three hours before Mr. Yoon declared martial law on December 3.